eapostol/ra-webpack-es6-dev/README.md

 notes about this repo:

 the branch _video_player_sample_ contains an example of the the original HTML5/CSS3/ES5 video player refactored out and made into an ES6 standalone class.
-The JavaScript is transpiled using Babe.
+The JavaScript is transpiled using Babel.

-The master branch contains the original webpack - babel framework.
+The _master_ branch contains the original webpack - babel framework.